-- Participation: To get over 1 million Western Australians regularly riding by 2020. - Sporting Success: To increase the number of Western Australian cyclists winning gold at national championships. - Infrastructure: To increase the number of cycling infrastructure facilities in metropolitan and regional WA (includes cycle paths, mountain bike trails and cycle sport facilities) every year
+- Participation: To get over 1 million Western Australians regularly riding by 2020. - Sporting Success: To increase the number of Western Australian cyclists winning gold at national championships.

+• Infrastructure: To increase the number of cycling infrastructure facilities in metropolitan and regional WA (includes cycle paths, mountain bike trails and cycle sport facilities) every year

-Of the challenges the following are relevant to the Wanneroo BMX Club and future facility developments:
+Of the challenges the following are relevant to future facility developments: